akkefa/ml-notes/docs/algorithms/graphs.md

 ## Binary Search Tree
 A Binary Search Tree (BST) is a special type of binary tree in which the left child of a node has a value less than the node’s value and the right child has a value greater than the node’s value.
 This property is called the BST property and it makes it possible to efficiently search, insert, and delete elements in the tree.

+In a Binary search tree, the value of left node must be smaller than the parent node, and the value of right node must be greater than the parent node.
+This rule is applied recursively to the left and right subtrees of the root.

+**Left node > Parent node > Right node**

 ```{image} https://media.geeksforgeeks.org/wp-content/cdn-uploads/20221215114732/bst-21.png
 :align: center
 :alt: Binary Search Tree
 :width: 80%
 ```

+### Advantages of Binary search tree
+Searching an element in the Binary search tree is easy as we always have a hint that which subtree has the desired element.

+As compared to array and linked lists, insertion and deletion operations are faster in BST.

 ```{code-cell}